Module overview

 Having successfully completed this module you will be able to:

-- Students will develop skills in the close reading of a text with contested meanings.
+- Students will develop skills in the close reading of a key political text.

 Syllabus

-The module will focus on one or more classic political texts, usually but not exclusively drawn from the canon of historical political theory.
+The module will focus on one or more classic political texts.

 Themes may include: